-The English Cheesecake Company, based in West London, makes a wide range of luxury cakes for variety of customers, including Ocado and Makro.
-The products range from individual mini-cheesecakes to giant cheesecakes that serve 60 people.
-Most of the products are supplied blast frozen, with an outer sleeve and best before date applied before they enter the freezer.
+The English Cheesecake Company, based in West London, makes a wide range of luxury cakes for a variety of customers, including Ocado and Makro.
+The products range from individual cheesecakes to giant cheesecakes that serve 60 people.
+Most of the products are supplied frozen, with an outer sleeve and best before date applied before they enter the freezer.
 Rather than printing best before dates onto the filled cheesecake boxes, the new RF2 system prints them onto the flattened sleeves before they are erected.

 “The RF2 system can code thousands of flat pack cartons at once so it’s very efficient,” says commercial director Josh Laurier.
 “Many of our products are sold to the wholesale market.
 These cakes tend to be bigger than retail versions, so it’s much more convenient to print onto the flat sleeves, rather than printing onto the completed packages, which are bulky to handle.”

 The RF2 feeding system takes a stack of flat sleeves and separates and feeds them rapidly through an iJet thermal ink jet coder before re-stacking them on the other side.
 This enables the system to position the date codes precisely, eliminating smudges and errors to deliver a high-quality print.
 “With the RF2, it takes a couple of minutes to code the sleeves.
 That’s up to 204 cakes” says Josh.
 “With our old system, the operator had to position each box manually, so it was much slower.”